Param-Harrison/AnimateCSS/README.md

 AnimateCSS
 ==========

-Learning and Developing new things in HTML5 and CSS3 along with a little helf from jQuery
+Learning and Developing new things in HTML5 and CSS3 along with a little help from jQuery

 Technologies Used
 -----------------